GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-A programming language is low level when its programs require attention to the irrelevant.
+All of our exalted technological progress, civilization for that matter, is comparable to an axe in the hand of a pathological criminal.

-~ Alan Perlis
+~ Albert Einstein
 <pre>

 </pre>